jsilvela/morphological-image-processing/README.md

 threshold 100
 ```

--> a window opens showing the image after thresholding
+→ a window opens showing the image after thresholding

 ``` sh
 regions
 ```

--> a window opens showing the image after cleaning the noisy regions
+→ a window opens showing the image after cleaning the noisy regions

 The commands may also be chained.
-An window will open after each command.
+For example:

 ``` sh
 threshold 100 regions
 ```

+… a window will open after each command.

 ### Non-graphical executable

-The non-graphical executable does not produce a window, of course.
+The non-graphical executable does not produce a window with the results,
+of course.
 We should write out to a TIFF file to show progress.

 ``` sh
 % ./pro-image manos/a30000.tif